Ovetari Chapel: Architecture

-The Chapel consists of an entrance room with a rectangular base, covered by a cross vault which is connected to a pentagonal apse introduced by an arch, where are a circular opening and four windows which illuminate the chapel.
+The Chapel consists of an entrance room with a rectangular base, covered by a cross vault that is connected to a pentagonal apse introduced by an arch, where are a circular opening and four windows that illuminate the chapel.

 Frescoes

-The Chapel was dedicated to the saints James and Christopher.
+The Chapel was dedicated to Saint James and Saint Christopher.
 The two lateral walls were dedicated to the stories of each saint, with six episodes placed on three sections.
 The upper one consisted of a round lunette.
 Despite the presence of several painters in the work, the layout of the cycle is generally attributed to Mantegna, who devised the architectural frames.
 The stories portrayed were inspired by Jacobus de Voragine's Golden Legend.